Walt Schmetzer

-Walter M. Schmetzer (born April 26, 1967 in Seattle, Washington) is a former U.S. soccer midfielder who played professionally in the Western Soccer Alliance and Major Indoor Soccer League.
+Walter M. Schmetzer (born April 26, 1967, in Seattle, Washington) is a former U.S. soccer midfielder who played professionally in the Western Soccer Alliance and Major Indoor Soccer League.

 Schmetzer grew up in Seattle, Washington where he attended Nathan Hale High School.
 He learned to play soccer under the tutelage of his father Walter who coached him with the Lake City Hawks youth team.
-Walter, a native of Germany, had played in the German Third Division before immigrating to the United States.
+Walter Sr., a native of Germany, had played in the German Third Division before immigrating to the United States.
 Schmetzer, and his twin brother Andy led Nathan Hale to the 1985 3A Washington State boys soccer championship.
 After graduating in 1985, both Schmetzers, along with their older brother Brian signed with F.C.
 Seattle of the Western Soccer Alliance.
 In 1986, he signed with the Cleveland Force of Major Indoor Soccer League (MISL).
-In 1988, he moved to the Tacoma Stars of MISL.
-He played two seasons with Tacoma.
+In 1988, he moved to the Tacoma Stars of MISL where he played for two seasons.